 I attended P.S.
 22, Ralph Waldo Emerson, and Charles E. Gorton High School in Yonkers, New York; I have a B.A. in English from Fordham University in the Bronx and a Certificate in Film and Television Directing from NYU...

-... but much of my "education" has come from the smart, accomplished and passionate people I've worked with in the book publishing industry and elsewhere, from the roughly gazillion books I've read over the years and--now--from my forays into new media.
+... but much of my "education" has come from the smart, accomplished and passionate people I've worked with in the book publishing industry and elsewhere, from the thousands of books I've read over the years and from my exciting forays into new media.
 I learn something new every day and I hope to contribute to your book publishing success by sharing my knowledge with you.